-1 A14.
+- 1 A14.
 Yes, they have.
-It is my understanding that the Petitioner has filed the Settlement 2 Agreement that was reached in this Cause, and has also described that Settlement in the 3 testimony of Petitioner's witnesses.
-4 Q15.
-HAVE THE INTERVENOR SATELLITE COMMUNITIES AGREED TO AN 5 INCREASE TO THE CURRENT RATES CHARGED BY PETITIONER UNDER 6 THE CURRENT CONTRACTS OVER A PERIOD OF TIME?
-7 A15.
+It is my understanding that the Petitioner has filed the Settlement - Agreement that was reached in this Cause, and has also described that Settlement in the - 3 testimony of Petitioner's witnesses. - 4 Q15.
+HAVE THE INTERVENOR SATELLITE COMMUNITIES AGREED TO AN - 5 INCREASE TO THE CURRENT RATES CHARGED BY PETITIONER UNDER - 6 THE CURRENT CONTRACTS OVER A PERIOD OF TIME? - 7 A15.
 Yes.

-8 Q16.
-CAN YOU DESCRIBE THE PERIOD OF TIME WHICH THE RATES CHARGED 9 TO INTERVENOR SATELLITE COMMUNITIES ARE PROPOSED TO BE 10 INCREASED?
-11 A16.
+- 8 Q16.
+CAN YOU DESCRIBE THE PERIOD OF TIME WHICH THE RATES CHARGED - 9 TO INTERVENOR SATELLITE COMMUNITIES ARE PROPOSED TO BE - 10 INCREASED? - A16.
 The increase essentially occurs over a twelve year period.
-The first phase (Phase One) is 12 an eight year period that includes a two year period of continued charges under the current 13 14 Intervenor Satellite Community contracts ("Current Contracts") with minor changes which 14 Intervenor Satellite Community contracts ("Current Contracts") with minor changes which will allow the Intervenor Satellite Communities to prepare for the increase in Petitioner's 14 will allow the Intervenor Satellite Communities to prepare for the increase in Petitioner's 15 will allow the Intervenor Satellite Communities to prepare for the increase in Petitioner's rates.
-The two year delay is needed for the Intervenor Satellite Communities to prepare 15 16 will allow the Intervenor Satellite Communities to prepare for the increase in Petitioner's rates.
-The two year delay is needed for the Intervenor Satellite Communities to prepare their retail customers for the impending rate increases and, in some cases, to change the 15 16 17 will allow the Intervenor Satellite Communities to prepare for the increase in Petitioner's rates.
+The first phase (Phase One) is an eight year period that includes a two year period of continued charges under the current Intervenor Satellite Community contracts ("Current Contracts") with minor changes which will allow the Intervenor Satellite Communities to prepare for the increase in Petitioner's rates.
 The two year delay is needed for the Intervenor Satellite Communities to prepare their retail customers for the impending rate increases and, in some cases, to change the manner in which the community recovers costs from their retail customers.
-It also 15 16 17 18 will allow the Intervenor Satellite Communities to prepare for the increase in Petitioner's rates.
-The two year delay is needed for the Intervenor Satellite Communities to prepare their retail customers for the impending rate increases and, in some cases, to change the manner in which the community recovers costs from their retail customers.
-It also recognizes a willingness of the Intervenor Satellite Communities to forego any appeal of

-During the course of that two year period, these Intervenor Satellite Communities will

-1 essentially continue operating under the Current Contracts with the exception that any fixed 2 charges paid by the Intervenor Satellite Communities be frozen at 2016 levels.
-Thus, for 3 all of these reasons, the Parties agree that a two year period under the Current Contracts 4 was reasonable.
-This two year period would be followed by a change to bring all of the 5 Intervenor Satellite Communities volumetric charges to a single uniform treatment charge 6 of \$0.9718 per one thousand gallons on January 1, 2019.
-This new rate for the Intervenor 7 Satellite Communities would be followed by proportional steps each year until the agreed 8 upon rate of \$2.4852 per thousand gallons for transportation and treatment service has been 9 reached on January 1, 2025.
+It also recognizes a willingness of the Intervenor Satellite Communities to forego any appeal of the final order in this case, including on the issue of jurisdiction.
+Had the Parties taken an appeal from the final decision of the Commission, the attorneys representing the Intervenor Satellite Communities have suggested that appeal process would take at least two years.
+During the course of that two year period, these Intervenor Satellite Communities will essentially continue operating under the Current Contracts with the exception that any fixed charges paid by the Intervenor Satellite Communities be frozen at 2016 levels.
+Thus, for all of these reasons, the Parties agree that a two year period under the Current Contracts was reasonable.
+This two year period would be followed by a change to bring all of the Intervenor Satellite Communities volumetric charges to a single uniform treatment charge of \$0.9718 per one thousand gallons on January 1, 2019.
+This new rate for the Intervenor Satellite Communities would be followed by proportional steps each year until the agreed upon rate of \$2.4852 per thousand gallons for transportation and treatment service has been reached on January 1, 2025.

-10 Phase Two, which is expected to last four years, is designed to increase the rates beyond 11 \$2.4852 per thousand gallons to the extent that Petitioner has petitioned and obtained 12 approval from this Commission for any additional base rate changes or tracker mechanisms 13 applicable to the Satellite Customers that occur during the eight year period of Phase One 14 and the four year period of Phase Two.
-Phase Two is also designed to spread those 15 increases proportionately to avoid rate shock.
-However, rate increases related to 16 Petitioner's base rate cases that occur during Phase Two will be absorbed by the Intervenor 17 Satellite Communities as they occur.
+Phase Two, which is expected to last four years, is designed to increase the rates beyond \$2.4852 per thousand gallons to the extent that Petitioner has petitioned and obtained approval from this Commission for any additional base rate changes or tracker mechanisms applicable to the Satellite Customers that occur during the eight year period of Phase One and the four year period of Phase Two.
+Phase Two is also designed to spread those increases proportionately to avoid rate shock.
+However, rate increases related to Petitioner's base rate cases that occur during Phase Two will be absorbed by the Intervenor Satellite Communities as they occur.

-18 Q17.
-MR. SKOMP, DO YOU BELIEVE THAT THE SETTLEMENT AGREEMENT 19 REACHED BY THE INTERVENOR SATELLITE COMMUNITIES, THE 20 PETITIONER, AND THE OUCC IS REASONABLE?
+- Q17.
+MR. SKOMP, DO YOU BELIEVE THAT THE SETTLEMENT AGREEMENT REACHED BY THE INTERVENOR SATELLITE COMMUNITIES, THE PETITIONER, AND THE OUCC IS REASONABLE? - 21 A17.

-21 A17.
 Yes, I do.

-Q18.
-MR. SKOMP, THE PARTIES HAVE ALSO SOUGHT APPROVAL OF INDIVIDUAL SPECIAL CONTRACTS.
-CAN YOU DESCRIBE WHAT IS BEING PROPOSED AND WHY?
+1 Q18.
+MR. SKOMP, THE PARTIES HAVE ALSO SOUGHT APPROVAL OF 2 INDI VIDUAL SI PECIA L CONTRA CTS CA N VOII DESCRIBE WHAT IS RE INC

+INDIVIDUAL SPECIAL CONTRACTS.
+CAN YOU DESCRIBE WHAT IS BEING

+3 PROPOSED AND WHY?